-We are developing the clinical trial plan for CB 2679d/ISU 304, and the timing and expense of future clinical trials of CB 2679d/ISU 304 are uncertain.
+\ We are developing the clinical trial plan for DalcA, and the timing and expense of future clinical trials of DalcA, if any, are uncertain.

-While we have announced top-line data from our Phase 1/2 study of subcutaneous prophylactic candidate CB 2679d/ISU 304 and are planning to commence a Phase 2b clinical trial in 2018, the CB 2679d/ISU304 Phase 2b study may not proceed as planned if the cause of the nAbs observed in cohort 6 of the Phase 1/2 trial is related to the drug candidate itself or the current manufacturing process, including without limitation, the engineered amino acid substitutions of CB 2679d, manufacturing issues with the drug substance, formulation issues of the drug product, or other factors, or to the route of administration.
-The design of the Phase 2b study may change and could result in a delay in initiation of dosing.
-We are still analyzing data from the Phase 1/2 clinical trial and are evaluating plans for subsequent clinical trials, including the specific trial design, inclusion/exclusion criteria, number of patients, clinical trial sites and other factors.
-We are not certain when additional trials of CB 2679d/ISU 304 will begin, how long such trials will take to enroll or complete, or how much they will cost.
+While we have announced top-line data from our Phase 1/2 study of subcutaneous prophylactic candidate DalcA, we may not proceed with further clinical trials of DalcA for a variety of reasons, including without limitation, if the cause of the nAbs observed in cohort 6 of the Phase 1/2 trial is related to the drug candidate itself or the current manufacturing process, the engineered amino acid substitutions of DalcA, manufacturing issues with the drug substance, formulation issues of the drug product, or to the route of administration.
+We may also determine that continued development is not commercially justifiable.
+Even if we elect to proceed with a Phase 2b study of DalcA, the design of the Phase 2b study may change and could result in a delay in initiation of dosing.
+We are not certain when additional trials of DalcA will begin, how long such trials will take to enroll or complete, or how much they will cost.
 Any additional trials we conduct may not start when anticipated, may take longer to enroll or cost more than expected, and may not generate positive results.

-We are conducting clinical trials for subcutaneous dosing trials of marzeptacog alfa (activated) and CB 2679d/ISU 304, which is an untested route of administration for these product candidates in humans, and we are exploring combinations of intravenous and subcutaneous administration, which has also been untested in these product candidates in humans.
+\ We are conducting clinical trials for subcutaneous dosing trials of MarzAA and DalcA, which is an untested route of administration for these product candidates in humans, and we are exploring combinations of intravenous and subcutaneous administration, which has also been untested in these product candidates in humans.

-We are conducting a subcutaneous prophylaxis clinical trial of marzeptacog alfa (activated), results of which are expected in July 2018.
-There can be no assurance that marzeptacog alfa (activated) will achieve efficacious levels of biological activity when administered subcutaneously.
+We are conducting a subcutaneous prophylaxis clinical trial of MarzAA, and we have reported the results from five out of an anticipated twelve subjects expected to participate in the trial.
+There can be no assurance that MarzAA will achieve efficacious levels of biological activity in a sufficient number of patients when administered subcutaneously.
 There can also be no assurance that the clinical trial results will be positive or that the clinical trials will not generate unanticipated safety concerns.
-In addition, ISU Abxis had conducted a subcutaneous prophylaxis clinical trial of CB2679d/ISU 304, including a cohort (Cohort 6) that received intravenous dosing followed by subcutaneous dosing.
-While efficacy data from this trial has been encouraging, the first two patients in this cohort developed neutralizing antibodies that limited the efficacy of CB2679d/ISU 304 in those patients.
+In addition, ISU Abxis had conducted a subcutaneous prophylaxis clinical trial of DalcA, including a cohort (Cohort 6) that received intravenous dosing followed by subcutaneous dosing.
+While efficacy data from this trial has been encouraging, the first two patients in this cohort developed neutralizing antibodies that limited the efficacy of DalcA in those patients.
 Further analysis of these antibody responses is underway.
 The failure of either product to achieve successful clinical trial endpoints, delays in clinical development, unanticipated adverse side effects, adverse immunological responses, or any other adverse developments or information related to our product candidates would significantly harm our business, its prospects and the value of our common stock.

-CB 2679d/ISU 304 has caused and Marzeptacog alfa (activated) may cause the generation of neutralizing antibodies, which could prevent their further development.
+\ DalcA has caused and MarzAA may cause the generation of neutralizing antibodies, which could prevent their further development.